About Growth and Learning

 William Ellery Channing, one of the great voices in our Unitarian tradition, said about the task of religious education that it is “not to burden the memory, but to quicken and strengthen the power of thought.”
 The Operations Team for Growth and Learning is dedicated to providing just such an environment where the power of thought is explored and nurtured for members and friends of all ages.

 Interested in further resources in Growth and Learning?
 Take a look at the religious education and spiritual growth opportunities we offer for children, youth, families, and adults at Saltwater.
+Explore our monthly theme with a small group or on your own.
 Check out the UUA Bookstore, the Saltwater Church library, and the online Growth and Learning resources section on the Saltwater Church website.

 Don’t see what you’re looking for?
 Want to offer a new class or start a group?
 Contact Director of Family Ministries, Melinda Einander, with your Growth and Learning questions and suggestions: email@example.com